mmazzarolo/react-native-modal-datetime-picker/README.md

 ### I can't see the picker on iOS/the picker is white on iOS

-You're app is probably running in dark mode, which is [not supported by React-Native for the pickers yet](https://github.com/facebook/react-native/issues/26299).
+Your app is probably running in dark mode, which is [not supported by React-Native for the pickers yet](https://github.com/facebook/react-native/issues/26299).
 If you're not planning to support the iOS dark mode in your app, add the following to your `info.plist`:

 ```xml